sinamajidian/workshops/2024_nextflow/README.md

 ```

 ## example 3
 Let's write the output in a file.
-First add `params.outdir = "results"` in the begining and change the output of `reverese` to `path '*.txt'`
+First add `params.outdir = "results"` in the begining.
+Also change the output of `reverese` to `path '*.txt'`  and add `publishDir "$params.outdir"` to reverse.
+See c3.nf file.

 ```